-The proposed water sports centre for Exmouth will provide training and changing facilities alongside an outdoor events space, eateries and six retail beach units.
+The water sports centre for Exmouth, Sideshore, will provide training and changing facilities alongside an outdoor events space, eateries and six retail beach units.
 The 1,000sqm facility is intended to enhance Exmouth’s waterfront, water sports heritage and leisure amenities.
 Offering immediate beach access for all, the venue is expected to provide services throughout the year.

-The proposed water sports centre occupies the middle of the site facilitating easy access to the beach and maximising views across the bay.
-The water sports centre is a timber clad single-storey pitched roof which is fronted with decking.
+Sideshore occupies the middle of the site facilitating easy access to the beach and maximising views across the bay.
+The centre is a timber clad single-storey pitched roof which is fronted with decking.

 The building will be environmentally constructed, firstly by making sure it requires a minimal amount of heat and power to operate.
 It will be highly insulated to prevent heat escaping and will use its location for natural ventilation and warming by the sun.
 To enhance this further, we will also be using sustainable and natural materials, locally sourced wherever possible to further reduce the carbon footprint of the building.
 We will also use green technologies including a large roof top solar installation to reduce reliance on fossil fuel generated power.